Student Financial Assistance

 - EMAIL – If an email address is provided, a link will be sent to an online SAR that can be accessed by providing a SSN, date of birth, and first two letters of their last name.

 - PAPER – Students that apply on paper and do not provide an email address will receive a paper SAR.

 - ACKNOWLEDGEMENT – Students who apply electronically but do not provide an e-mail address will receive a SAR Acknowledgement, which is less detailed and cannot be used for corrections.

 Delta State will review the information and determine what additional documents are needed.
 Copies of tax returns, institutional forms, a copy of your social security card, a copy of your marriage license, or other documents may be required.

-Once all required documents are received by Delta State, the student will be notified with an award letter of how much grant, loan, or work study they can receive.
+Once all required documents are received by Delta State, the student will be notified with an email award notification of how much grant, loan, or work study they can receive.